Jamesbhardy44/Jamesbhardy44/README.md

 - 👋 Hello, My name is James Hardy.
 Welcome to my GitHub Portfolio!         ---- @Jamesbhardy44

-- I’m an aspiring junior python developer who is interested in leveraging python for networking and security.
-- I am also interested in data analytics and server management; primarily using linux.
+- I have a Masters of Science in Computer Information Systems from Boston University.
+- I am currently working as a software engineer @Revature

-- Skills: SQL, T-SQL, DDL/DML, JavaScript, html/css, Linux CLI, Python, Networking, Security.
+- Skills: .NET, C#, JAVA, SQL, T-SQL, DDL/DML, JavaScript, html/css, Linux CLI, Python, Networking, Security.

-- I will graduate from Boston University with a Masters of Science in Computer Information Systems this August (2021). ...
-- You can see some of my work in my portfolio here on GitHub.

-- I’m looking to collaborate on anything related to python.
-I AM LOOKING FOR WORK...
 - 📫 How to reach me: Feel free to email me at jamesbhardy44@gmail.com...

 <!---